sgtm2000/SudokuSolver/README.md

-Simple js script to solve Sudoku puzzles
+Simple js script to solve Sudoku puzzles.

 Please view main.js to see usage